Frequently asked questions about Mogo Trails

 Sporting activities at Mogo Trails may be dangerous and may result in injury or death to the person and/or property loss or damage.
 Users participating and spectators viewing these activities do so at their own risk.

-To the extent permitted by law, Eurobodalla Shire Councils excludes all liability, including but not limited to liability for personal injury, death, property damage, property loss, and consequential loss or damage of any kind arising from the use of and/or entry to the Mogo Trails network, whether in contract, by negligent act or omission, or any other tortuous action.
+To the extent permitted by law, Eurobodalla Shire Council excludes all liability, including but not limited to liability for personal injury, death, property damage, property loss, and consequential loss or damage of any kind arising from the use of and/or entry to the Mogo Trails network, whether in contract, by negligent act or omission, or any other tortuous action.

 More information